Skip to content

-A Connect2id server deployment can have an optional OpenID Connect logout endpoint to
+A Connect2id server deployment may provide an optional logout endpoint to

-Let a client application (OpenID relying party) notify the Identity Provider (IdP) that an end-user has logged out of the application, and additionally
+• let client applications (OpenID relying parties) to notify the OpenID provider that an end-user has logged out of the application, and

-This endpoint, combined with the simple back and front-channel logout notification protocols, lets an IdP and participating applications implement single logout (or single sign-out):
+Together with the back and front-channel logout notification protocols, this endpoint enables an OpenID provider and participating applications to implement single logout:

-At this endpoint the end-user will typically be presented with a confirmation dialog and asked if they also want to log out of the IdP.
+3. At the logout endpoint, the end-user is typically asked whether they also want to log out of the OpenID provider.

 2. The logout endpoint URL